Take a Seat#

 How do you take a seat in a virtual classroom?#

 Each of the lectures requires one or more software tools, most of which are described on this website.
-The tools required for the courses are also described in the Lectures and Exercises section’s Requirements paragraphs.
+The tools required for the courses are also described in the lectures section’s Requirements paragraphs.
 The use of the essential software is demonstrated in the lectures and exercises.
 Guidance for installing software is provided in the chapter on Software Resources.
 Moreover, have a look at the Troubleshoot chapter to get help with potential (known) issues.

 If you find errors (e.g., in this eBook) or solutions to (unknown) issues with any software, feel very welcome to report them to the lecturer(s).